 University Library: With registration all members of Cambridge University can access and borrow at the University Library.
 Holding more than 9 million materials including specialized collections, this library is great for further research.
 The University Library is a copyright library, which means that it receives a copy of every book published in the UK as a legal deposit, either in print or digitally.
 Core materials can be borrowed or consulted in the University Library but do keep in mind the popularity of some of the materials.

 Below is a poster explaining the system that we use to classify books under subject.
-You will need to note down this sequence of letters and numbers , known as a classmark, to find your book on the library shelves.
+You will find the book information when searching iDiscover.
+You will need to note down this sequence of letters and numbers , known as a classmark, to find your Christ's copy on the library shelves.

 PDF image of poster available for download

 Our Library aims to provide all books needed for undergraduate Tripos Part I papers, and as many as possible for Part II papers.
 Some material may also support postgraduate studies.

 If you cannot find a book in our library and there are no copies in other accessible library, you can recommend a book for purchase.
 Please visit our section on Book Recommendations for relevant information.

 Book recommendations are only for physical copies of books.
 For book recommendations for ebooks please contact the ebooks team.
 Contact information can be found on the ebooks@cambridge group

 Please visit our Online Resources Page dedicated to provided resources for online services throughout all of Cambridge Libraries.

 Please have a look at our Wellbeing page.